DEV-learn-co-students/bash-path-activity-compliance-test/README.md

 In your `.bash_profile` (and Unix in general), a variable is characterized by a dollar sign followed by a variable name.
 Conventionally, environment variable names consist of all uppercase letters.
 One example of this is `$PATH`.

 `$PATH` is a colon-separated list of paths.
 Each path is just the location of a directory (or "folder") on your system.
 When you type a command into your command-line, you are running a program.
 But where does that program live?
-When your computer receives a command to run a program, it will seach for that program in the directories listed in your `$PATH`.
+When your computer receives a command to run a program, it will search for that program in the directories listed in your `$PATH`.

 ## Where is `$PATH` defined?